mchenliu/PowerBI_Project/README.md

 ### 2. Which region has the best performance?
-To understand which region has the best performance, I used total orders measure table combining with terriotry hierarchy to drill down to country leve.
-We can easily find most orders are coming from the US and Australia judjing by the size of bubbles.
+To understand which region has the best performance, I used total orders measure table combining with terriotry hierarchy to drill down to country level.
+I can easily find most orders are coming from the US and Australia judjing by the size of their bubbles.
 Other orders are from Europe and Canada.
 ![map](https://github.com/user-attachments/assets/b3d278e6-db5a-47cc-acdc-63d5dcc21556)
 *Map to visualize order amount by continent/country*